Frequently Asked Questions

 “Your website mentions no mulch when planting trees, I was told to mulch everything.”

-If you have a very sandy soil it is OK to mulch your trees, but for everyone else we have a no mulch policy.
-On a normal to wet year it keeps the soil too wet for the roots to grow, and the roots grow right under the mulch to get away from the wet soil.
-This is not good as you want your tree and plant roots to go deep for the long term.
+If you have a very sandy soil it is alright to mulch your trees, but for everyone else we have a no mulch policy.
+On a normal to wet year mulch keeps the soil too wet for the roots to grow, and the roots grow right under the mulch to get away from the wet soil.
+This is not good as you want your tree and plant roots to grow deep.
 We believe that mulch should not be used for weed and grass control and recommend the use of herbicides to do this.
 When the ground is kept bare by herbicides we have seen a tremendous increase of earthworms which is great for the soil and trees.
 Our experience has shown that in the midwest our fastest, best growing trees have no mulch.

 “You recommend herbicides to spray around your trees, is this easy to do?”